sebastiendonadio/devopsmlops/chapters/13-chapter11.md

 ##  Summary

 In this chapter, we enforced the importance of testing in the DevOps/MLOps workflow.
-We learned how to create a unit test, and integration test and talked about all the other specific tests that ensure software and model quality.
+We learned how to create a unit test, an integration test and talked about all the other specific tests that ensure software and model quality.
 In the next chapter, we will talk about the monitoring step of the workflow.

 \newpage